PriME: Privacy-aware Membership profile Estimation in networks: Proof of Theorem

-As before, in our constructed configuration the last $n-n_0$ nodes will be pure nodes equally distributed among the communities such that the average degree of the pure nodes in different communities is of the same order.
+As in the case where \eqref{eq:F_n-condn}, in our constructed configuration, the last $n-n_0$ nodes will be pure nodes equally distributed among the communities such that \eqref{eq:deg_condn} still holds.
 Let us construct $\Pi^{(0)}$ as before using $n_0$ defined in \eqref{eq:n_0_case_2}.
-We construct $\Gamma^{(0)},\,\Gamma^{(1)},\,\ldots,\,\Gamma^{(J)}$ as in \eqref{eq:construct_gamma} and choose the same $B^*.$ Next, let us consider
+We construct $\Gamma^{(0)},\,\Gamma^{(1)},\,\ldots,\,\Gamma^{(J)}$ as in \eqref{eq:construct_gamma} (using Gilbert-Varshamov theorem) and choose the same $B^*.$ Next, let us consider